kunukn/react-collapse/README.md

 #### `noAnim` : boolean

-There will be no collapse animation.
-State changes switch between `collapsed` and `expanded`.
+If added, then there will be no collapse animation.
+State changes between `collapsed` and `expanded`.

 #### Custom props